IT Security Policy

 Why have Information Security Policies?

-Additionally state laws, for example the Data Protection Act, make the College legally responsible for ensuring that information is accurate and used appropriately.
+Additionally state laws, for example the Data Protection Act, make the University legally responsible for ensuring that information is accurate and used appropriately.

 In addition to fulfilling your legal obligations, complying with the policies will ensure that Trinity College Dublin offers a professional and effective service.
-Make sure that you are aware of any legal requirements and College policies that apply to you in your role in College.
+Make sure that you are aware of any legal requirements and policies that apply to you in your role in the University.

 Breaking the Rules